 "Subject Leases" means all leaseholds, royalties, overriding royalties, other non-expense bearing accounts, carried interests, fee interests or other real property interests located within the Reserve Commitment Area or listed on Exhibit "A”.

-"Specifications" shall mean the System Specifications and Procedures of Gatherer, as the same may be amended and or supplemented from time to time to conform with any changed specifications or procedures of the entities receiving Gas at the terminus of the Gathering Facilities.
+"Specifications" shall mean the System Specifications and Procedures [Yates wants us to more clearly define “System Specs and Procedures”; e.g. …the System Specs detailed in Section 6 [Quality] and Procedures in Section 2 (Nominations)…]of Gatherer, as the same may be amended and or supplemented from time to time to conform with any changed specifications or procedures of the entities receiving Gas at the terminus of the Gathering Facilities.

 "Transporter" means the Pipeline(s) receiving Gas at the interconnection to the Gathering Facilities.